-6 Case Study
+6. Case study

-We use object-centric event data from a production process in the German manufacturing company Heidelberger Druckmaschinen AG [10].
+We use object-centric event data from a production process in the German manufacturing company Heidelberger Druckmaschinen AG [30].
 The confidential original event log contains hundreds of process executions with more than 800 activities.
 Object-centric discovery can be applied to the original event log, however, the resulting visualization is too large for human comprehension.
 Therefore, we limit our analysis to a subprocess of 105 activities.
 Our sublog contains 13 process executions.
 We, first, apply object-centric process discovery and, second, flatten the event log and apply traditional process discovery.
 Even though we do not know the true ground truth process to provide an exact sample rate, it would be close to 0 given the large number of concurrent activities and the low number of process executions.
-The results are depicted in Fig. 8 and Fig. 9.
+The results are depicted in Fig. 8.

 The structure of the process can be rediscovered using object-centric discovery: Individual concurrent object paths are visible, ending up in one assembly activity that combines individual components into an output component.
 This output component follows its individual path afterward.
 The low number of process executions is not an issue when using object-centric discovery, it can still rediscover the concurrency between objects.
 This is not the case for process discovery on flattened event data.
 The flattened process discovery algorithm shows a flower model, i.e., the structure of the process is completely lost.
-Furthermore, it is generally infeasible to expect that a flattened event log would contain enough process executions such that concurrency could completely be rediscovered: 100 partly concurrent activities can generate a large number of possible activity sequences, such that the data requirements of traditional process discovery would be beyond any feasible amount of produced products, i.e., the available sample size.
+Furthermore, it is generally infeasible to expect that a flattened event log would contain enough process executions such that concurrency could completely be

-Fig. 9: Discovered process model of a production process using the flattened object-centric event log.
-The process is mostly a flower model and the screenshot only shows part of the width of this flower model.
+Figure 8: Discovered process model of a production process using the object-centric (left) and flattened event log (right).
+For the model discovered from the OCEL, different components follow their individual paths and are assembled into a merged component.
+For the model discovered from the flattened log, the process is mostly a flower model and the screenshot only shows part of the width of this flower model.